infinum/datx/packages/datx-test-data-factory/README.md

 ## Creating your first factory

-We use the `build` function to create a builder.
-You give a builder an object of fields you want to define:
+We use the `build` function to create a factory.
+You give a factory an object of fields you want to define:

 ```js
 import { createFactory } from '@datx/test-data-factory';